luk3yx/miniirc_extras/README.md

 An extension of miniirc ([GitHub](https://github.com/luk3yx/miniirc), [GitLab](https://gitlab.com/luk3yx/miniirc)) that adds more features.

-Note that miniirc_extras is pre-alpha software and should not be used in production.
+Note that miniirc_extras is alpha-level software and should probably not be used in production.

 Some features here may be merged into miniirc eventually.